-Ironclad and LinkSquares often come up when organizations start looking for more structure and visibility in their contracting process.
+Ironclad and LinkSquares often come up when organizations start looking for essential tools to make their contracting process more structured and transparent.

 Both platforms help optimize specific parts of contract management, from intake and collaboration to analytics and post-signature tracking.